vds2212/vds2212.github.io/beginner2master.md

 ## Advices

-This period lasted about a week or two for me :-|
+This period lasted about a week or two for me.

 Don't give up.
 Keep trying.